Frequently Asked Questions

 Many clients are eligible for reimbursement from their health insurance using out-of-network benefits.
 We can provide a “super-bill” for you if you’d like to seek reimbursement through your insurance provider.

-We do offer a cash-pay discount for those without— or who prefer not to use— insurance.
+We do offer a same-day payment discount for those without— or who prefer not to use— insurance.

 How much might services cost?